Alternative Dispute Resolution

 - SoftwareDetails - It is essential for students to have reliable internet access in order to participate in and complete your units, regardless of whether they contain an on campus attendance or intensive school component.
 For additional information please visit UNE Hardware Requirements: https://www.une.edu.au/current-students/support/it-services/hardware

 - TravelDetails - Travel may be required to attend the Final Examination for this subject.

 Textbook information is not available until approximately 8 weeks prior to the commencement of the Teaching period.

 Textbook requirements may vary from one teaching period to the next.

 This subject examines the scope and application of Alternative Dispute Resolution (ADR) processes.
 Topics include ADR in civil matters, such as arbitration, negotiation, conciliation, and mediation.
 Additional topics include ADR in the criminal jurisdiction, and Australian Indigenous Peoples' DR processes.

 Written Assessment: 2500 words.
 Relates to Learning Outcomes (LOs) 1-4 Online Assessment: Relates to Learning Outcomes (LOs) 1 Open Book Examination: 2 hrs 15 mins.
 Relates to Learning Outcomes (LOs) 1-4 There is a supervised exam at the end of the teaching period in which you are enrolled.
-The paper-based exam will be held at an established exam venue, and coordinated by UNE Exams Unit.
+The exam will be offered online with supervision via webcam and screen sharing technology.
+Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.